pjdijxhoorn/Milestone-project-3/readme.md

 - The website was tested on Google Chrome and on Edge.
 - The website was tested with all the pages for the responsiveness on phone ipad and computer and also on devtools in chrome for the same thing.
-- The website was tested by several people on different devices to see if the links and functions were working.
+- The website was tested by several people on different devices to see if the links and functions were working. and for illogical paths functions etc.

 ### know bugs

-- The intention was to use a full heart and empty heart icon for the favourite function beacuse these are well know ti users and there for automatic and UX friendly. however these icons are always displaying empty hearts. this has something to do with the before after states within CSS. when i tried to trace them by inspecting them the source seemed to come from the fontawesome styled sheets. therefor other icons are used for this function at the moment. *issue fixed*
+- The intention was to use a full heart and empty heart icon for the favourite function because these are well know ti users and there for automatic and UX friendly. however these icons are always displaying empty hearts. this has something to do with the before after states within CSS. when i tried to trace them by inspecting them the source seemed to come from the font-awesome styled sheets. therefor other icons are used for this function at the moment. *issue fixed*

+        font-awesome has before and after css psuedo classes that messed up the icons

 - When deleting a favourite recipe from the profile page you get redirected to recipe page instead back to the profile page. *issue fixed*

-    - build an extra function to redirect to profile page however i am sure there is a more DRY way to solve     this issue.
+        redirecting to different pages based on from which page the users is the best solution however I made a quick fix by making a complete extra path/ function.
+Hope to find a DRY way in the future.

-- The suggestion list for the users in the messages system doesn't display all the users and displays a users that is deleted allready. *issue fixed*
+- The suggestion list for the users in the messages system doesn't display all the users and displays a users that is deleted already. *issue fixed*

+        The usernames were not called within the function. therefor it wasn't working

 ## Deployment

 This project was made with the Gitpod IDE and github as a remote repository.
 This project contains secure information therefor an env.py file is used.

 ### Instructions Making a Local Clone